 Intel World Open makes Rocket League Olympic

-and Street Fighter V will be part of the Intel World Open this year.
+and Street V will be part of the Intel World Open this year.
 Along with the return of the Olympics, this could be one of the biggest events ever.
-In addition to the prize money, which is nothing to sneeze at, this year’s Intel World Open poses one question: will Rocket be Olympic?
+In addition to the prize money, which is nothing to sneeze at, this year’s Intel World Open poses one question: will Rocket League be Olympic?

 The Intel World Open was pushed back last year after the Summer Olympics in Tokyo couldn’t take place due to the COVID-19 pandemic.
 It’s an Olympic-supported tournament.
 So this year we will get to see a Rocket League and a Street Fighter V competition.
 The prize money is a whopping $500,000 per region.